CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 It can be one of: `local`, `constant` or `global`.
 ACCESS for pointers can be: `const`, `restrict` and `volatile`.
 CONSTSIZE determines maximum size in bytes for constant buffer.
-RESID determines resource id.
+RESID determines resource id (only for samplers and images).

-* for global or constant pointers is UAVID, range is in 8-1023.
-* for constant pointers (driver older than 1348.X), range is in 1-159.
 * for read only images range is in 0-127.
-* For write only images or counters range is in 0-7.
+* for other images is in 0-63.
+* for samplers is in 0-15.

 The last argument `unused` indicates that argument will not be used by kernel.
 In this argument can be given 'rdonly' (argument used for read-only) and 'wronly'